aaronparker/aaronparker.github.io/_posts/2007-04-19-unattended-presentation-server-45.md

 ### Prerequisites

-Before you install Presentation Server you&#8217;ll need to install both the [Sun JRE](http://www.stealthpuppy.com/blogs/travelling/pages/unattended-install-sun-java-runtime-environment-1-6.aspx) and [.NET Framework 2.0](http://www.stealthpuppy.com/blogs/travelling/pages/Unattended-Install_3A00_-Microsoft-.NET-Framework.aspx).
+Before you install Presentation Server you'll need to install both the [Sun JRE](http://www.stealthpuppy.com/blogs/travelling/pages/unattended-install-sun-java-runtime-environment-1-6.aspx) and [.NET Framework 2.0](http://www.stealthpuppy.com/blogs/travelling/pages/Unattended-Install_3A00_-Microsoft-.NET-Framework.aspx).
 Presentation Server 4.5 expects version 1.5.0\_09 of the Sun JRE, but with a couple of registry changes you can use the latest JRE and fool the Presentation Server Console into thinking that 1.5.0\_09 is installed.
-Here&#8217;s how to install the Sun JRE 1.6, configure it to be the JVM for Internet Explorer and disable some features that you don&#8217;t really want running on a Terminal Server:
+Here's how to install the Sun JRE 1.6, configure it to be the JVM for Internet Explorer and disable some features that you don't really want running on a Terminal Server:

 [code]@ECHO OFF
 ECHO Sun J2SE Runtime Environment 6